-Thousands flee as ‘wall of flames’ burns homes across California
+Thousands flee as deadly wildfire spreads across California

 The fire burned over the operator and his equipment, making the man the second bulldozer operator to be killed in a California blaze in less than two weeks.

-“It’s just chaotic.
-It’s wild,” the spokesman said.
-“There’s a lot of fire, a lot of structures burning.”
+A spokesman described the state of the fire and how it affected people in the area.

-He said many people in Redding did not seem prepared for the blaze to reach their city.
+He said many people in Redding did not seem prepared for the blaze to reach their city - "It’s just chaotic.
+It’s wild.

-“When it hit, people were really scrambling,” he said.
-“There was not much of a warning.”
+"When it hit, people were really scrambling and there was not much of a warning."

-Traffic out of the city was backed up, with journeys that normally take 20 minutes reaching two-and-a-half hours as residents fled to safety.

-Firefighters tried in vain to contain the blaze on Thursday but flames kept jumping their lines.
+Firefighters tried to contain the blaze on Thursday but flames kept jumping their lines.

-Wildfires throughout the state have burned through tinder-dry brush and forest, forced thousands to evacuate homes and forced campers to pack up their tents at the height of summer.
+Wildfires throughout the state have burned through - forcing thousands to evacuate homes and campers to pack up their tents at the height of summer.

 Governor Jerry Brown declared states of emergency for the three largest fires, which will authorise the state to rally resources to local governments.